 Things did not look good as a result a United Nations peacekeeping force of 2,500 multinational soldiers was then dispatched to Rwanda to preserve the fragile cease-fire between the Hutu government and the Tutsi rebels (This rebel group is known as the Rwandan Patriotic Front RPF).
 Peace was threatened by Hutu extremists who were violently opposed to sharing any power with the Tutsis.
 Among these extremists were those who desired nothing less than the actual extermination of the Tutsis.
 It was later revealed they had even drawn up lists of prominent Tutsis and moderate Hutu politicians to kill, should the opportunity arise.

-Starting of Genocide
+Start of Genocide

 April 6, 1994

 In April 1994, amid ever-increasing prospects of violence, held several peace meetings with Tutsi rebels.
 On April 6, while returning from a meeting in Tanzania, a small jet carrying the two presidents was shot down by ground-fired missiles as it approached Rwanda's airport at Kigali.
 Immediately after their deaths, Rwanda plunged into political violence as Hutu extremists began targeting prominent opposition figures who were on their death-lists, including moderate Hutu politicians and Tutsi leaders.
 However most Hutus were moderates and saw the Tutsis as friends and many helped to hide and project them.
 They wanted no part in the killing but the small group of extremist Tutsis seize control and start killing thousands.